znx-x/llane-ui/README.md

 ## Build Llane UI

 > [!NOTE]
-> If you have already built Llane UI and wants to rebuild it, you will need to use the commands `npm run rebuild-unix` if you are on Linux or MacOs or `npm run rebuild-windows` if you are on Windows.
+> If you have already built Llane UI and wants to rebuild it, you will need to use the commands `npm run rebuild-unix` if you are on Linux or macOS or `npm run rebuild-windows` if you are on Windows.

 You can build Llane UI by running the following command:
 ```shell